-B&GC is a leader in the community, not only in providing after-school programming, but also in coordinating services to minimize duplication and fragmentation.
-The B&GC has many community partners including the Lawrence After-school Alliance, the Lawrence Arts Center, Prairie Park Nature Center, Lawrence Parks and Recreation, Lawrence Public Schools, DCCCA, who assists with prevention programming, and Douglas County Extension.
+Boys & Girls Club is a leader in the community, not only in providing after-school programming, but also in coordinating services to minimize duplication and fragmentation.
+The Boys & Girls Club has many community partners including the Lawrence Arts Center, Prairie Park Nature Center, Lawrence Parks and Recreation, Lawrence Public Schools, DCCCA, who assists with prevention programming, and Douglas County Extension.
 The University of Kansas conducts our ongoing evaluations.
 Partnerships with several local businesses have been formed to increase fundraising and outreach activities.
 Volunteers for tutoring and mentoring come from the University of Kansas, Haskell Indian Nations University, and the Roger Hill Volunteer Center.